jexnator/starter-academic/content/publication/Module Hardware/index.md

 publication: ""
 publication_short: ""

-abstract: "In the following part i would like to present you the different components, which are inside of a PC, server or a notebook.
+In the following part i would like to present you the different components, which are inside of a PC, server or a notebook.

 Computer case: Inside of the computer case you will find all following components of a Computer.
 The main idea is to protect the interior.
 It also contributes to a visual aspect of the computer.